machuchesteven/sql/concepts/set11/operations.md

 The column you order by with must be specified in your list

 Both two sorting approaches are fine, just make sure they are the last clause of the query

+The column always takes the name of the first select's column